-Lavender is one of the most popular essential oils – loved and used by people the world over.
+Lavender Essential Oil is loved and used by people the world over.
 But people know little of the many facts about lavender essential oil other than it is relaxing.

-- Lavender is commonly known as for its relaxing effects.
+Lavender is commonly known as for its relaxing effects.
 However used to excess it can sometimes have the opposite effect.
 I have received first hand reports of the effects of feeling unsettled or jittery from some who (mistakenly) used lavender to excess.

-- Lavender essential oil is produced from the “flowering tops” a term used to reflect the fact that some stem etc can be included in the distillation.
+Lavender essential oil is produced from the “flowering tops” a term used to reflect the fact that some stem etc can be included in the distillation.
 Not surprising when you consider how the heads od Lavender are made up of clusters of small flowers.

-- Where Lavender is grown and distilled can affect the chemical composition of the essential oil – essential oils produced from plants grown at higher altitudes tend to be higher in esters which make them better for skin-related uses.
+Where Lavender is grown and distilled can affect the chemical composition of the essential oil.
+Essential oils produced from plants grown at higher altitudes tend to be higher in esters which make them better for skin-related uses.
 If you get the opportunity to smell different Lavender essential oils from different countries or regions, you will note there can be some marked differences in aroma.

-- In the Victorian language of flowers, Lavender is said to mean mistrust.
+In the Victorian language of flowers, Lavender is said to mean mistrust.

-- Lavender is used to denote a blue-purple colour although cultivated lavenders can come in a range of colours from white, to pink, blue, purple or even green!
+Lavender is used to denote a blue-purple colour.
+Although cultivated lavenders can come in a range of colours from white, to pink, blue, purple or even green!